 In a nutshell

 Combining an intellectually challenging curriculum with an industry focus, studying Law at Salford Business School gives you a grounding in the key concepts of any qualifying law degree and prepares you to embark on a high level legal career.
 You will study at our Salford campus close to Manchester city centre.

 Preparing students for career success is a priority at Salford Business School.
-Modules are designed around the current needs of employers and the law profession.
-We also place great emphasis on the development your professional skills; you will have the opportunity to shadow working lawyers and judges, practice your learning during a year’s work placement and develop your client skills by helping people looking for support from our legal advice schemes.
+Modules are designed around the current needs of employers and the legal profession.
+We also place great emphasis on the development of your professional skills; you will have the opportunity to shadow working lawyers and judges, practise your learning during a year’s work placement and develop your client care skills by helping people looking for support from our legal advice schemes.
 In this way, you learn to put your academic knowledge into practice.

-Extra-curricular activities, like mooting and trips, are organised by our student-led Law Society, complementing your studies and enhancing your experience throughout.
-Through initiatives like the CLOCK scheme (in partnership with Salford Citizens Advice), you’ll have the chance to offer support and advice to people in the region; allowing you to not only practice what you’ve learned, but provide help for vulnerable people in the community.
+Extracurricular activities, like mooting and trips, are organised by our student led Law Society, complementing your studies and enhancing your experience throughout.
+Through initiatives like the CLOCK scheme (in partnership with Salford Citizens Advice), you’ll have the chance to offer support to people with welfare benefits appeals in the region, allowing you to not only practise what you’ve learned, but provide help for vulnerable people in the community.

 - Develop the essential skills and knowledge for a legal career

-- Benefit from close links with the legal sector including mini pupilage and judicial shadowing opportunities
+- Benefit from opportunities including mini pupillage and judicial shadowing

 - Help the local community in our legal support schemes